 According to data released by the USDA’s Agricultural Resource Management Survey, “only 1% of all cropland acreage uses cover crops [in the U.S.].”
 Yet, cover crops produce biomass and reduce erosion and nutrient loss.

-Examples of cover crops include cereal grains, legumes and brassicas - each type of cover crops provides a unique benefit for the grower.
+Examples of cover crops include cereal grains, legumes, and brassicas - each type of cover crop provides a unique benefit for the grower.

 Above graphic by Wrangler.

 Crop rotation is an approach for managing pests and diseases.
 Furthermore, planting diverse crops above the ground leads to a diverse microbial community below the ground.
 This ultimately provides a more resilient soil for crops to grow.